earaujoassis/recipe-puppy-search/README.md

 > A web search interface for the RecipePuppy API

+This project was developed as a technical test and a proof of concept for a selection process (September 2017).
+**It is not maintained anymore**.

 ## Setup & Running

 Please make sure you have Ruby 2.4.x installed (if you're using RVM, there's already a